quantaphp/container/README.md

 use Quanta\Container;

-// initialize a container with failing factories.
+// Initialize a container with failling entries.
 $container = new Container([

-    'invalid' => 'not a callable',

     'throwing' => function () {
-        throw new Exception('The original exception.');
+        throw new Exception('the original exception');
     },

     SomeService::class => function ($container) {